🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 What Trauma Can Look Like

-Trauma affects everyone differently.
-For some, it’s obvious; for others, it hides behind coping patterns that once kept them safe.
+For some, its impact is obvious.
+For others, it hides behind coping patterns that once helped them survive.
 You might notice:

 • Feeling detached, numb, or disconnected from others